Where Are the Lottery Sales Coming from?

 North American Lotteries Slow Incline

 Compared to other nations around the world, North American lotteries have seen an increase in sales, but not nearly as significant as you may think.
 As a whole, there was only a mere.
 A 4 % increase in sales in 2014, even though the GDP has risen by 2.4%, which is reported to be the highest full-year growth since 2010.
 Why California lottery sales saw the highest increase of 6%.

 You may be wondering why the US hasn’t had as much growth as the rest of the world.
 It could be because one of the most massive lottery games in the country, Powerball, has seen a decline in sales—a staggering 19% decline over the past year.
 This could be partly because the game has not had substantial jackpots; only one jackpot has reached over $400 million within 2014.

 Lottery for the Future

 Although many people say that the global economy is experiencing a lull and that many countries are facing financial difficulties, you wouldn’t know it by looking at lottery sales.
 Could this mean that, even though people are experiencing rough times financially, they are still lingering onto the hope that the lottery is their saving grace?
-Who knows… One thing remains certain is that when people are feeling lucky, they just may throw that spare dollar or two into the lottery.
+Who knows… One thing that remains certain is that when people are feeling lucky, they may throw that extra dollar or two into the lottery.